BrendaMichelle/tip-it/README.md

 3. Clicks on "Update" button to update the img and/or rating of the meal.
 Persist rating & image values to the server and update the DOM.

-4. Click on the "Create" button to calculate the meal tipping and total and create a new meal card inside the `"div#all-meal-data"` side panel.
+4. Click on the "Create" button to calculate the tip amount and subtotal and create a new meal card inside the `"div#all-meal-data"` side panel.
 The new meal should render on the DOM without refreshing the page and it should persist.

 ## Advanced Deliverables